 New York Times Best-Selling author

 Tim green published his first book in 1994.
 Since then, he has written 14 novels, including the best-selling series Football Genius.

 TV Personality and Host

 Tim Green developed a love for reading and writing at an early age.
-In 1982, Tim began attending Syracuse University and took a variety of creative writing, English, and literature courses on his way to becoming an English Major and getting his degree in 1986.
-After being drafted in the NFL, Tim published his first book, a suspense novel, before he retired in 1994.
-From then, his success as a writer rose and Tim continued writing books for adults that resulted in 14 novels being written.
+In 1982, Tim began attending Syracuse University where he took a variety of creative writing, English, and literature courses during his time as an English Major, eventually earning his degree in 1986.
+After being drafted in the NFL, Tim Green Syracuse published his first book, a suspense novel.
+After retiring from the NFL in 1994, his success as a writer only grew.
+Tim has since written over thirty novels in the adult suspense and youth sports genres.

 Reflecting on his own life, Tim Green first wrote two nonfiction books: The Dark Side of the Game and A Man and His Mother: An Adopted Son’s Search.
 The Dark Side of the Game talks about Tim’s time in the NFL and features some of the little known aspects of life in professional football.
 The book discusses the wonders of playing football and the fame it brings, as well as the brutality of the sport, the common use of performance enhancing drugs, and the toll an NFL career takes on one’s body.
 A New York Times Best-seller, The Dark Side of the Game was featured on 60 Minutes, and as the Library Journal stated, “Ultimately, football fans will devour this.”